pascallanger/DIY-Multiprotocol-TX-Module/README.md

 From the Arduino environment, you can use this shortcut to compile and upload to the module: Skecth->Upload Using Programmer (Ctrl+Maj+U)

 To flash the latest provided hex file under [Release](https://github.com/pascallanger/DIY-Multiprotocol-TX-Module/releases), you can use a tool like [AVR Burn-O-Mat](http://avr8-burn-o-mat.aaabbb.de/), set the microcontroller to m328p and flash it.

+###Upload the code using FTDI (USB serial to TTL)
+Use this method only for Arduino Pro Mini boards with bootloader.

+Use an external FTDI adapter like [this one](http://www.banggood.com/FT232RL-FTDI-USB-To-TTL-Serial-Converter-Adapter-Module-For-Arduino-p-917226.html).

+The programmer should be set to 3.3V or nothing to not supply any over voltage to the multimodule and avoid any damages.

+From the Arduino environment, you can use Upload button which will compile and upload to the module: Skecth->Upload (Ctrl+U)

+To upload the latest provided hex file under [Release](https://github.com/pascallanger/DIY-Multiprotocol-TX-Module/releases), you can use a tool like [XLoader](http://russemotto.com/xloader/), set the microcontroller to Atmega328 and upload it.

 ###Set fuses
 Use a tool like [AVR Burn-O-Mat](http://avr8-burn-o-mat.aaabbb.de/) to set the fuses of the Atmega328 to: